Endogenous Vindication: Reputation and Effort in Expert Advice

-Time is discrete, $t=0,1,2,\dots$.
-A single \emph{expert} (she) interacts in each period with a new short-lived \emph{agent} (he).
-The expert’s \emph{type} $\theta\in\{H,L\}$ (competent vs.\ less competent) is fixed over time and privately known to the expert.
-The market holds a \emph{public reputation} (belief) $\pi_t\equiv\Pr(\theta=H\mid \mathcal H_t)\in(0,1)$, where $\mathcal H_t$ is the public history up to the start of period $t$ (defined below).
-The initial reputation $\pi_0\in(0,1)$ is given.
+Time is discrete, \(t=0,1,\ldots\).
+A long-lived expert interacts in every period with a new, short-lived receiver.
+The expert has a fixed ability \(\theta\in\{H,L\}\).
+Ability is not observed by either the expert or the public.
+At the start of period \(t\), their common belief is